snake3276120/ito_privacy_policy/Actual_Readme.md

 - UI/UX designer: When the game is about 30% done, we find that we need some proper UI/UX design and we need some game assets (like sprites, icons, etc).
 I reached out to this guy, who's also a friend of mine and he gladly joined our project.
 He's also a pro UI/UX designer working full time.
 Unfortunately he left us near the end of the project, but at least he did his work well and sent me all the assets.
 The current UI and most icons are from his hand.
 - Artist #1: Every game needs artists.
 We found this guy via our connections.
 He didn't contribute that much, but all the turrets are done by him, and he laid out the base line for the intro.
 However, these base lines for the intro are not production ready, that's where Artist #2 came in.
 - Artist #2: Found him via a connection.
 Young guy still in collage.
 He did really well in creating digital arts.
 He completed the final version of the intro, and most icons for the upgrades.
 He's still with me and we are thinking about the next project.
-- Other people
+- Others
   - A data analyst who wanted to gain some coding experience.
 Unfortunately he's foundations are not there and didn't contribute that much.
-Hopefully he learnt something by joining the project
+Hopefully he learnt something by joining the project.
   - A pro full stack software engineer who wants to work on a side project.
-Unfortunately she doesn't play game that much, so this game is not for her tastes.
-In addition she was doing part time Master program at the time.
+Unfortunately she doesn't play game that much, the nature of this particular game did not align with her personal preferences.
+In addition she was doing part time Master program at the time, making her spare time occupied most of the time.

 That's it about the team.
 The core team used to be the co-founder, the UI/UX designer, and me.
 It's sad to see them go (but we are still close friends, and the co-founder helped quite a lot during the final testing and releasing of the game).
-In the [Takeaways](#takeaways) section I'll talk in more details there.
+In the [Takeaways](#takeaways) section I'll talk in more details.

 ## The Game